GamesCreed

 Ready, Steady, Ship!
 Review, PC, Gameplay, Screenshots, GamesCreed

-Like most of these games in this style and genre Ready, Steady, Ship! is the most entertaining and enjoyable when played as a couch co-op.
-Having played Overcooked, which mind you I still have horrible flashbacks of the utter chaos, and Manic Mechanics, I do have a special place in my heart for this style of game.
-While, Ready, Steady, Ship! may not quite be on the same level as the two previously mentioned games, it still has its own unique twist and mechanics to contribute.
+Like most of these games in this style and genre, Ready, Steady, Ship! is the most entertaining and enjoyable when played as a couch co-op.
+Having played Overcooked, which, mind you, I still have horrible flashbacks of the utter chaos, and Manic Mechanics, I do have a special place in my heart for this style of game.
+While Ready, Steady, Ship! may not quite be on the same level as the two previously mentioned games, it still has its unique twist and mechanics to contribute.

-There are 30 stages in Ready, Steady, Ship! with each stage having 3 different factory floors to work through.
+There are 30 stages in Ready, Steady, Ship!, with each stage having 3 different factory floors to work through.
 That is a whopping 90 factory floors to complete.
-Completing stages will earn you stars, there are 9 starts up for grabs, 3 stars per factory floor.
-You’ll have to have the required amount of stars to unlock the next stage.
+Completing stages will earn you stars; there are 9 stars up for grabs, 3 stars per factory floor.
+You’ll have to have the required number of stars to unlock the next stage.

-Ready, Steady, Ship! keeps their character design and colors very simple with characters looking very old school without much detail, truthfully though you don’t need a character that looks like it just stepped out of Dragons Dogma 2 to play and enjoy a game like this.
-The use of mostly primary colors helps to keep the visual clatter at a minimum.
-There’s background music that plays throughout the stages and as your time starts to run out the music will become more frantic but you can turn off the music and sound effects if you find it distracting.
+Ready, Steady, Ship!
+Keeps their character design and colors very simple, with characters looking very old school without much detail.
+Truthfully, though, you don’t need a character that looks like it just stepped out of Dragon’s Dogma 2 to play and enjoy a game like this.
+The use of mostly primary colors helps to keep the visual clutter at a minimum.
+There’s background music that plays throughout the stages, and as your time starts to run out, the music will become more frantic, but you can turn off the music and sound effects if you find it distracting.

 Ready, Steady, Ship!
 Review, PC, Gameplay, Screenshots, GamesCreed

-The controls in Ready, Steady, Ship! are relatively straightforward to learn, they have a high level of sensitivity though, and that can be a very frustrating aspect of the game.
+The controls in Ready, Steady, Ship! are relatively straightforward to learn; they have a high level of sensitivity, though, and that can be a very frustrating aspect of the game.
 Tasks such as aiming, maneuvering a forklift, or lowering the arm of a crane to pick up items require delicate handling, often leading to moments of frustration when you can’t get it to work.
-This sensitivity can sometimes leave players feeling aggravated, especially when repeated attempts result in failure.
+This sensitivity can sometimes leave players feeling aggravated, especially when repeated attempts fail.

 The main concern with such sensitive controls is the chance that players will want to give up.
 The more one struggles and becomes frustrated with the controls, the greater the likelihood of giving up on the game prematurely.
 This would be a disservice to Ready, Steady, Ship! as it is a genuinely enjoyable experience.